Red Zone: Immobilisation Response

 This lesson talks about the “red zone”, or our immobilisation response.
 We'll talk about how it functions, and how to recognise what this nervous system state might feel like for you.

-As we learnt back in that first lesson, the red zone is our immobilisation response, where we might feel numb, low energy, or depressed.
 This is the dorsal vagal activation of the autonomic nervous system, which is responsible for shutting down our metabolism - slowing down our heart rate, our digestion and our visceral organs - and essentially taking our whole system ‘offline’.

 Here our nervous system is hypo-aroused - we feel sluggish, our minds are foggy, and we feel disconnected or unable to “switch on”.

-In terms of our evolution, this is the oldest part of the nervous system which evolved in mammals, reptiles, and fish as a very primitive protective state of collapse.
+In terms of our evolution, this is the oldest part of the nervous system - it evolved in mammals, reptiles, and even fish as a very primitive protective state of collapse.
 The red zone functions in this way so that if we’re in the presence of something it thinks is life-threatening or inescapable, we can immobilise ourselves in order to feign death, conserve energy or protect ourselves from feeling pain.

 Because this state is further down the ladder than the yellow zone, it can sometimes feel really hard to find our way back up to the green zone, and we can find ourselves feeling stuck in this shut down response.

 Below is a list of signs and signals of what the red zone can look like in the body and mind.
 Have a look at the list and notice which ones feel familiar in your life.
 You might find that only a few apply to you.
+If reading this list becomes distressing at any point, feel free to skip it.

 What it might feel like in the body: